vgslavov/Problems/leetcode/sysdesign.md

 ## System Requirements

 * functional
-    * define behavior: what a system is supposed to do
+    * define *behavior*: what a system is supposed to do
     * example: exchange messages
     * *who* is going to use the system?
     * *how* are they going to use it?
 * non-functional
-    * define qualities: how a system is supposed to behave
+    * define *qualities*: how a system is supposed to behave
     * example: scalable, highly available, fast

 ## Non-functional Requirements